system76/docs/content/unexpected-reboots.md

 Removing the battery, connecting the AC adapter and moving or rotating the cable components one section at a time can reveal which part of the cabling may need replaced.

-If moving the plug in the DC-In port on the laptop specifically causes the issue, it's more likely that the DC-In port needs replaced or resoldered onto the board.
+If moving the plug in the DC-In port on the laptop specifically causes the issue, it's more likely that the DC-In port needs replaced or re-soldered onto the board.

 Both the DC-In port and issues with the mainboard charging circuitry require systems to be brought in for repairs.
 To open a support ticket, visit: [LINK]

 ## Desktop Specific Troubleshooting